SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 	{: .text-center.small}

-	**An *Edit comments* window**
+	**An example of an *Edit comments* window**

-18. So far, the time series name is labelled as frozen.
-It means that the user is being presented the results already saved in the workspace.
-The option *Refresh data* is active when the given workspace is opened again.
+18. At the end of this process, the user is presented with the results already saved in the workspace.
+The option *Refresh data* becomes active when the given workspace is opened again.
 This option can be activated either from a local menu or from the main menu.
-Once it is activated, JDemetra+ refers to the data source defined in the workspace and uses the current version of data to perform adjustment with settings saved in the document.
+Once it is activated, JDemetra+ refers to the data source defined in the workspace and uses this current version of data to perform seasonal adjustment with the settings saved in the document.

 	{: .text-center.image-wrapper}